probitas-test/documents/docs/expect.md

   .not.toHaveStatus(500)
   .toBeOk();

-// Verify data does NOT contain sensitive fields expect(res).not.toHaveDataProperty("password");
+// Verify JSON does NOT contain sensitive fields expect(res).not.toHaveJsonProperty("password");
 ```

 ### Validate Structure Before Values